Stimulus package breaks new ground in European unity

 Yet the trillions in financial support are starting to add up.
 Although the European response is spread across EU institutions, the European Central Bank, and the individual nations governments, economists say the stimulus figure is weighty enough to impress international investors so they will keep lending to indebted countries such as Italy and avoid another debt crisis.

-The 750 billion euro recovery fund comes on top of a 1.1 trillion euro EU budget that pays for the union’s agricultural support, projects to help poorer members catch up and myriad other programs.
+The 750 billion euro recovery fund comes on top of a 1.1 trillion euro, seven-year EU budget that pays for the union’s agricultural support, projects to help poorer members catch up and myriad other programs.
 That, in turn, follows up to 540 billion euros in aid for wage support programs to hold down unemployment, and credit lines that hard-hit countries could tap from the eurozone’s bailout fund.
 Another 1.35 trillion euros is being printed by the European Central Bank and injected into the economy through a series of bond purchases that hold down market borrowing costs for businesses, governments and consumers.
 It’s those bond purchases that have kept the virus crisis from turning into a financial crisis while EU leaders debated.

 Grants based on common borrowing “is an enormous step towards solidarity in Europe,” wrote economists Bert Colijn and Carsten Brzeski at ING bank.
 “From a positive perspective, the fact that government leaders negotiated to the bitter end to find a deal and did not simply decide to postpone the decision shows that all of them saw the sense of urgency,” they said in a research note.